psuong/psuong.github.io/_pages/games.markdown

 You can try it out on the web [here](http://www.kongregate.com/games/UGFStudio/a-knight-in-the-park).
 Unfortunately, since many browsers have stopped plugin support for Unity Web player, you can only try it on Mozilla Firefox or Opera.

-### Battle Blocks Royale

-Battle Blocks Royale is the first game I decided to use in order to teach beginners in the ACM club component based programming and C#.
-You can view the full project description [here]().